Zine Quest 2

 Zach Cox, aka: Jelly Muppet, of Soul Muppet Publishing, has been a large part of my introduction to indie and OSR games.
 I’ve somehow accumulated a noticeable pile of Best Left Buried content in a very short period of time.

 Exhausted by overly dense rule sets, Best Left Buried offers a cure.
 The setting, character archetypes and monsters are not quite what you’d expect in a fantasy-horror RPG either.
+Like, they are?
+But they aren’t.
 This makes everything a little less predictable and a lot more fun.

 I’m always ready for a new Soul Muppet book, and now we’re getting four more with Best Left Buried: The Zinequest Quartet.